Microsoft says it is still talking with Trump about buying TikTok from its Chinese owner - Local News 8

 The company added that “in any event” it would finish talking with ByteDance no later than September 15.

+“In this process, we are faced with all kinds of complex and unimaginable difficulties,” the company added.
+It cited a “tense international political environment,” among other issues.

+“But we still adhere to the vision of globalization and continue to increase investment in markets around the world, including China, to create value for users around the world,” ByteDance said.
+“We strictly abide by local laws and will actively use the rights granted to us by the law to safeguard the legal rights of the company.”

-TikTok could not be reached immediately for comment Sunday night, but a TikTok spokesperson said in a statement to CNN Business Saturday that it is “confident in the long-term success” of the app.
+TikTok did not respond immediately to a request for comment Sunday night, but a TikTok spokesperson said in a statement to CNN Business on Saturday that it is “confident in the long-term success” of the app.
 The company has hired nearly 1,000 people to its US team this year, and plans to hire another 10,000 employees across the United States, the spokesperson said.
 It also recently announced a “Creator Fund” to lure top talent to create content for the app.

 Comments